IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Basic Crossing/manual.md

 Iowa Scaled Engineering is committed to creating open designs that users are free to build, modify, adapt, improve, and share with others.

-The design of the MSS-CROSSOVER hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+The design of the CKT-XING-BASIC hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).

 The firmware for the CKT-XING-BASIC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3 of the  License](https://www.gnu.org/licenses/gpl.html), or any later version.